WebReflection/heresy/README.md

 ## CSS - How to query or style all globally defined components

-Every global builtin extend will have a `-heresy` suffix to ensure both that the Custom Element can be registered, but also grant a common pattern to reach components.
+Every global built-in extend will have a `-heresy` suffix to ensure both that the Custom Element can be registered, but also grant a common pattern to reach components.

 ```css
 *[is$='-heresy']:hover {